Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for Integrative Nutrition.

 Quick-cooking oats, instant oats, easy oats

-Traditionally grown in Ireland, steel cut oats are processed from whole grain groats, the inner portion of the oat kernel.
+Traditionally grown in Ireland, steel-cut oats are processed from whole grain groats, the inner portion of the oat kernel.
 They are often called Irish or Scottish Oats.

 - Old fashioned rolled oats are made by steaming the groats, rolled, re-steamed and finally toasted.
 With all the extra processing steps, they have lost some of their natural taste, texture, and fiber.

-- Steel cut oats are the least processed, made simply by removing the outer layers and cutting into pieces.
+- Steel-cut oats are the least processed, made simply by removing the outer layers and cutting into pieces.

 Note: Instant oatmeal (packaged) are the most heavily processed among all the oats.
 The groats are chopped, flattened, pre-cooked, dehydrated, with added sugar and salt.

-When it comes to the taste and texture, there is a huge difference between steel cut oats and rolled oats.
+When it comes to the taste and texture, there is a huge difference between steel-cut oats and rolled oats.

 - If you’ve eaten regular oats, particularly the instant oatmeal packages, you’re familiar with the soft, mushy texture.
-Steel cuts to rolled oats is like the "al-dente" version.
+Steel cuts to rolled oats are like the "al-dente" version.
 It has a nuttier taste to it, as well as a firm consistency.